-Mr. Candido is a winner of several prizes, including the 2016 Boston University J.S.
-Bach competition, UNIRIO Concerto Competition (Rio de Janeiro, Brazil), Bahia Symphony Orchestra Concerto Competition (Salvador, Brazil), and the IX Magda Taglia Ferro Chamber Music Competition (São Paulo, Brazil).
-Furthermore, he was elected member of the Society of Pi Kappa Lambda in April, 2016.
-Mr. Candido studied with Brazilian violinist Paulo Bosisio at the Federal University of the State of Rio de Janeiro, Brazil, where he received his Bachelor degree.
-In the United States, he studied with the pedagogue Eric Rosenblith at the Longy School of Music of Bard College, where he received his Master of Music degree.
-Additionally, Mr. Candido was a recipient of a special scholarship from Longy to study with legendary violinist Roman Totenberg.
-He has performed in masterclasses for Richard Roberts, Soovin Kim, James Buswell, Lucie Robert, Salvatore Sciarrino, Muir Quartet, Peter Zazofsky, Eduard Schmieder, Charles Castleman, Roman Totenberg, Eric Rosenblith, Claudio Cruz, and the Pacifica Quartet.
-Additional studies include Kazuko Matsusaka and Julie Rosenfeld.
-Mr. Candido received his late violin training with violinist Peter Zazofsky at Boston University, where he received his Doctor of Musical Arts degree.
+Dr. Candido studied with Brazilian violinist Paulo Bosisio at the Federal University of the State of Rio de Janeiro, Brazil, where he received his Bachelor degree.
+In the United States, he studied with pedagogue Eric Rosenblith at the Longy School of Music of Bard College, where he received his Master of Music degree and was a recipient of a special scholarship to study with legendary violinist Roman Totenberg.
+Dr. Candido also sought private mentorship from Kazuko Matsusaka and Julie Rosenfeld.
+He concluded his training with Peter Zazofsky at Boston University, where he received his Doctor of Musical Arts degree.
 Furthermore, he was elected as a member of the Society of Pi Kappa Lambda in April, 2016.

-Mr. Candido was a faculty member at Thayer Performing Arts Center, where he has held a violin/viola teaching position from 2009–2018.
-Additionally, he held a teaching assistant position at Boston University during the years of 2014-2017.
+Dr. Candido was a faculty member at Thayer Performing Arts Center, where he held a violin/viola teaching position from 2009–2018.
+Additionally, he held a teaching assistant position at Boston University from 2014-2017.

-Mr. Unglaub is excited with the new project as founder of the Arcada String Quartet and he is very dedicated and passionate about what he does.
+Dr. Unglaub is excited to be the founder of the Arcada String Quartet, a project that he is extremely passionate about.

-Brazilian violinist and violist Rogerio Nunes, is currently finishing his DMA in violin performance, with a minor in viola performance, at the University of Georgia under professor Levon Ambartsumian, being awarded with a graduate assistantship.
+Brazilian violinist and violist Dr. Rogério Nunes holds a DMA in violin performance, with a minor in viola performance, at the University of Georgia under professor Levon Ambartsumian, being awarded with a graduate assistantship.
 Before moving to UGA, he worked in his DMA in viola performance at the University of North Texas, where he was awarded the MDF (Master and Doctoral Fellowship) from the Toulouse Graduate School, under the instruction of Dr. Susan Dubois.
 At UNM he was awarded a graduate assistantship to play in the Abe Franck graduate string quartet, and was a winner of the Concerto Competition, playing as soloist with the UNM Symphony Orchestra.

 In Brazil, Rogerio has been the concertmaster and soloist of the Theatro Sao Pedro Chamber Orchestra, Unisinos Orchestra, Blumenau Chamber Orchestra, OSPA and Fundarte Chamber Orchestra, having recorded as soloist of the Astor Piazzola’s Las Cuatro Estaciones Portenas with the latter.
 In the United States, he has collaborated with South Bend Symphony, Kalamazoo Symphony, Southwest Michigan Symphony and Elkhart Symphony Orchestras.